sidd-cr7/emergency_classroom_allocation/README.md

 Only classrooms that meet the selected criteria are considered for assignment.

-The system also clearly displays unavailable classrooms separately, making it easy to track room usage and availability at a glance.
+The system also clearly displays unavailable classrooms separately, making it easy to track room usage and availability.